Province of Barcelona

-Barcelona (/ca/; /es/) is a province in northeastern Spain, in the center of the autonomous community of Catalonia.
+Barcelona (Provincia de Barcelona /es/, Província de Barcelona /ca/) is a province in the center of the autonomous community of Catalonia in northeastern Spain.
 The province is bordered by the provinces of Tarragona, Lleida, and Girona, and by the Mediterranean Sea.

-The area of the province is 7726.37 km2, and the population is 5,877,672, of which 28.7% is in the city of Barcelona itself, which itself is contained in the Barcelona metropolitan area.
+The area of the province is 7733.90 km2, and the population is 5,959,941, of which 28.7% is in the city of Barcelona itself, which itself is also part of the Barcelona metropolitan area.
 It is both the 2nd most populous and 2nd most densely populated province in the country.

 Geography

 The Catalan Pre-Coastal Range and Catalan Coastal Range mountains run through the Province of Barcelona.
 There are several notable smaller mountain ranges that are located in the province, including Montseny Massif, Serra de Collserola, and Tibidabo.
 Pedraforca is the tallest mountain in the province, located on the north side as part of the Pre-Pyrenees.
 Tibidabo is the mountain that overlooks the city of Barcelona.

 The majority of the Province of Barcelona has a Mediterranean climate on the coast and an oceanic climate inland.